MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-capabilities.md

 ## Add capabilities to your project

-Currently there are the following limitations with TeamsFx when adding more capabilities, you can not add:
+Currently there are the following limitations with TeamsFx when adding more capabilities, you cannot add:
 * Each project capability more than once.
 * Capability if you start with a Tab application with SPFx.
 * More Bot capability if your project contains Messaging Extension.